Skip to main content

 git config --list

-💼 Commands You'll Use Every Day
+๐Ÿ’ผ Commands You'll Use Every Day

-# Start a new project
+# Brand new project

 git init

-# Get someone else's project
+# Grab someone else's project

 git clone https://github.com/user/repo.git

-The Workflow You'll Repeat a Thousand Times
+The Loop You'll Repeat Forever

 git status

-git add file.txt # One file
+git add file.txt # Specific file

 git add folder/ # Whole folder